ioos/ioos_code_lab/_sources/content/ioos_installation_conda.md

 Download it from [https://github.com/conda-forge/miniforge](https://github.com/conda-forge/miniforge).
 Run the installer
 Choose _Just Me_ (not _All Users_),
-and choose a install location owned by you.
+and choose an install location owned by you.
 The default is fine but kind of long.
 We recommend something on your C drive like `C:\Miniforge`.